 Reading (Chapters)

-A. The Business Cycle (Week 11-12) 9 (Mankiw)
+A. The Business Cycle (Week 10-11) 11-13 (Mankiw)

 9-11, 13-14 (Jones)

 1. IS/LM Model, Aggregate Demand and Aggregate Supply

 2. Classical Macroeconomics

 3. Keynesian Macroeconomics and Monetarism

-4. Forecasting - Vector Autoregression (Optional)
+4. Forecasting - Vector Autoregression (If time permits)

-B. Fiscal Policy: Introduction to Public Finance -
+B. Fiscal Policy: Introduction to Public Finance 17 (Mankiw)

 (Week 12-13)

 1. The role of the government in the economy and the First

 Fundamental Theorem of Welfare Economics

 2. Elements of Public Finance

-3. Optimal Taxation
+3. Optimal Taxation (if time permits)

-C. Open Economy Macroeconomics (if time permits) 5, 12 (Mankiw)
+C. Open Economy Macroeconomics (if time permits) 14 (Mankiw)

 18-19 (Jones)

 1. The ISLM Model in the Open Economy

 2. Exchange Rate Regimes

 3. Exchange Rate Crises

-D. Consumption and Housing Economics (if time permits) 17 (Mankiw)
+D. Consumption and Housing Economics (if time permits) 20 (Mankiw)

 15 (Jones)

 1. Life-cycle hypothesis

 2. The Consumption Euler Equation

 3. Consumption and Income Volatility

 4. Permanent Income Hypothesis

 5. The Hong Kong housing market and the macroeconomy

 E. Understanding the World Economy (if time permits) -

 1. The Great Depression

 2. The Japanese Recession

 3. The Great Recession

 4. Thatcherism and the British Economy in 1970-1990